Soviet cruiser Dmitry Pozharsky: Construction and career

-The ship was built at Baltic Shipyard in Leningrad and was launched on 25 June 1953 and commissioned into the Northern Fleet on 31 December 1954.
+The Dmitry Pozharsky was built at the Baltic Shipyard in Leningrad and was launched on 25 June 1953 and commissioned into the Northern Fleet on 31 December 1954.

-On 31 January 1955, she entered the 4th Navy.
-Then on 24 February, she was transferred to the Northern Fleet.
-On 7 September, after crossing the Northern Sea Route from Severomorsk to the Far East, he was transferred to Pacific Fleet.
+On 31 January 1955, it entered service the 4th Navy.
+On 24 February, it was transferred to the Northern Fleet.
+On 7 September, after crossing the Northern Sea Route from Severomorsk to the Far East, it was transferred to the Pacific Fleet.

 On 21–26 June 1956, she visited Shanghai.

-In 1964, having on board the cadets, she completed a cruise along the route: the Sea of Japan, the East China Sea, the South China Sea, the Philippine Sea and returned to Vladivostok through the Sangar Strait.
+In 1964, having on board the cadets, it completed a cruise through the Sea of Japan, the East China Sea, the South China Sea, and the Philippine Sea, and returned to Vladivostok through the Tsugaru Strait.

-From 29–31 March 1968, she visited Madras and from 3–6 April, she visited Bombay.
-From 17–24 April, she visited to Mogadishu.
-From 11–19 May, she visited to Umm Qasr, Iraq.
-From 25 May to 2 June, she visited Karachi and from 5–9 June, she visited to Bandar Abbas.
-From 25–28 June, she visited to Aden and lastly from 6–11 July, she visited to Colombo.
+From March to July 1968, the Dmitry Pozharsky visited Madras, Bombay, Mogadishu, Umm Qasr, Karachi, Bandar Abbas, Aden and lastly Colombo.

-From 25 April 1969 to 23 October 1970, she underwent overhaul at Dalzavod in Vladivostok.
+From 25 April 1969 to 23 October 1970, the vessel was overhauled at Dalzavod in Vladivostok.

-In 1971, a cruise with cadets along the previous 1964 cruise's route.
+In 1971, a cruise with cadets along the previous 1964 cruise's route was undertaken.

-From 10 November 1974 to 10 June 1975, she was on active duty in the Indian Ocean.
-Tracking the aircraft carrier USS Constellation.
-Visits Madras, Mogadishu, Aden, Port Louis.
+From 10 November 1974 to 10 June 1975, it was on active duty in the Indian Ocean tracking the aircraft carrier USS Constellation, with visits to Madras, Mogadishu, Aden, and Port Louis.

-Arriving in Port Louis, the ship's crew from February 15 to March 1, 1975, together with the PM-125, provided assistance to its population, which suffered from the consequences of the tropical hurricane Gervaise, for two weeks.
+Upon arrival in Port Louis, from February 15 to March 1, 1975 the ship's crew, together with the PM-125, provided assistance to the population, then suffering from the effects of the tropical hurricane Gervaise, for two weeks.

-From June to July 1977, naval practice of 1st-year cadets named after S.O.
+From June to July 1977, the Dmitry Pozharsky undertook a training cruise for first-year cadets named after S.O.
 Makarova.
-They went around Japan, through the Korean Strait, then with a call to Sovetskaya Gavan (stay for 3 days) and back to Vladivostok through the fourth Kuril Strait and through the La Pérouse Strait.
+They went around Japan, through the Korean Strait, then with a call to Sovetskaya Gavan, and back to Vladivostok through the Fourth Kuril Strait and through the La Pérouse Strait.

-On 30 January 1979, she was put into repair at Dalzavod in Vladivostok.
-At this point she was relegated to the reserve - removed from active service.
+On 30 January 1979, repairs on the ship began at Dalzavod in Vladivostok.
+At this point it was relegated to the reserve and removed from active service.

-On 5 March 1987, she was disarmed and decommissioned from the Navy.
-On 16 September, she was struck by the navy.
+On 5 March 1987, it was disarmed and decommissioned, and struck on 16 September.

-In 1990, she was sold to a private Indian firm for scrap in India.
+In 1990, it was sold to a private firm for breaking in India.